 This year I am hiring for two full time experienced positions and preference is given to applicants who have at least one season experience on a production farm.
 Applicants must have a positive attitude, drive to learn and achieve, ability to work hard and sometimes long hours, and independence.
 The summer is hot and our season is shortened by cold weather, so be prepared for work in all weather conditions.

-I also have two part time harvest day positions open for Monday and Thursday, July through September.
+I have one part time harvest day position open for Monday and Thursday, June or July through September.
 No experience necessary for these positions.

 We give preference to individuals who are interested in pursuing farming/agriculture as a career.
 We also give preference to queer and POC farmers.